mbodenhamer/yatr/README.rst

     bar

 The values supplied to ``if`` and ``ifnot`` may be anything that would otherwise constitute a valid task definition.
 If a value is supplied for ``if``, the command will be executed only if the return code of the test command is zero.
 Likewise, if a value is supplied for ``ifnot``, the command will be executed only if the return code of the test command is non-zero.
-Supporting macros and task references in the test command specification is planned for future releases.

 .. _Jinja2 templates: http://jinja.pocoo.org/docs/latest/templates/
 .. _test2.yml: https://github.com/mbodenhamer/yatrfiles/blob/master/yatrfiles/test/test2.yml